ducha-happy/telegram-bot/src/Resources/docs/Readme.txt

 4) Below is a stuff for BotFather

-start - Start menu for a user to manage their polls.
-This command is available only for private chat. pollcreate - Create poll.
+pollcreate - This command creates poll.
 The command is available only for private chats.
-Formats: 1) /pollcreate name ; 2) /pollcreate pollstart - Start poll.
+Formats: 1) /pollcreate name ; 2) /pollcreate pollstart - This command starts poll.
 The command is available only in group chat.
-Formats: 1) /pollstart number ; 2) /pollstart string ; 3) /pollstart ping - Send pong message.
-This command is only for test.
+Formats: 1) /pollstart number ; 2) /pollstart string ; 3) /pollstart ping - This command sends pong message.
+This command is only for test. start - This command starts an interactive menu so that a user can manage their polls.
+It is available only for private chat.